hanchenresearch/MKTG3509ANALYTICS/README.md

 # MKTG3509 Customer Data Analytics Portfolio
 This is the portfolio of all class assignments I have completed in MKTG3509 Customer Data Analytics.
-There are a total of 11 assignments, one for each class module.
+There are a total of 11 assignments, one for each module.

 ## My Résumé
 - [Résumé](https://colab.research.google.com/drive/1qNx3AoWgn1llYVmeRY5-CmST0XevWAFB?usp=sharing#scrollTo=QTnw9i31t9n0)